UEFA Nations League: Adjustment starting from 2020–21

 After the completion of the first season, UEFA decided to adjust the format of the Nations League starting from the 2020–21 season.
-The new league structure comprised 16 teams in Leagues A, B and C and seven teams in League D.
+The new league structure comprised 16 teams in Leagues A, B, and C and seven teams in League D.

 The transition to the new format occurred by making various one-time changes after the 2018–19 season, namely the suspension of relegations in both League A and League B, the promotion of the two best teams per group in both League C and League D (instead of only one team per group), and the promotion of the best third-placed team from League D.

 This change to the format followed a collective consultation process, whereby all UEFA national associations reiterated their intent to further reduce the number of friendly matches.
-The number of competitive matches was increased from 142 to 168, thus increasing the commercial value and viewer attractiveness of the competition.
+The number of competitive matches was increased from 142 to 168, thus increasing the commercial value and viewer appeal of the competition.
 Almost all teams in the same group played their last match simultaneously with the aim of promoting fairness.
 More matches were played within Leagues A and B, with the two leagues now incorporating competition between the 32 highest-ranked UEFA national associations, instead of the previous system where Leagues A and B together only incorporated 24 of the highest-ranked UEFA national associations.